 A Pre-Loading/Discharging Checklist and Cargo Operations Checklist shall be accomplished by the Master, Officer on Watch and the Chief Mate prior to commencement of loading or unloading operations.
 This shall be submitted to the Operations Department for review and evaluation.

-Policies and procedures for loading and unloading of vessels and cargo operations refer to process title for “Cargo Operations” and Cargo Securing Manual.
+Policies and procedures for loading and unloading of vessels and cargo operations shall refer to process title for “Cargo Operations” and Cargo Securing Manual.

 Safety, Health and Environment